Instagram Rate Limit Change (Oct 2018)

 As with all software that uses Instagram’s API, Sprout continually makes requests to receive and display information (e.g. messages, data, etc.) whenever new content is available.

 What happens when the hourly rate limit is hit?

 You won’t receive any new Instagram content until your rate limit resets (once per hour).
 Content will start appearing in Sprout once the limit resets and we can start polling again.
 In most cases, content that would have appeared within the time your rate limit is hit and when it resets will surface once that limit resets.

 Some incoming comments may never surface in Sprout in cases where your post receives over 150 comments within the time your rate limit is hit and when it resets.
 The only way to access those comments is within the native Instagram app.
-This use case will likely be resolved before the end of 2018 and you will resume seeing all incoming comments.
+This use case is something we are currently investigating as there is a current issue.
+Once resolved, you will resume seeing all incoming comments.

 What can I do to detect if I have missing information in Sprout?

 The best way to detect missing content is to log in to Instagram natively and compare your information.

 If I use other third-party tools to access Instagram, will this affect my rate limit?

 Yes.
 Any additional software that your profile uses to make requests from Instagram’s API will factor into your 200 requests per hour limit.
 We recommend you discontinue using other third-party tools if you are continuously having rate limiting issues.

 What can I do to reduce my risk of hitting the rate limit?